The main source for this material is a collection of biographies by the Venns, father and son. See: Preston’s Cambridge men and (a few) women

 More respectable entries include Preston’s first historian Richard Kuerden, listed as Richard Jackson.

 One wonders what qualified the newly-ordained Arthur Townley Parker to become rector of Burnley at the age of 25.
-Could it have something to do with his father being Robert Townley Parker, the Tory Protestant bigot who was Preston’s MP?
+Could it have something to do with his father being Robert Townley Parker, the Tory squire of Cuerden Hall who held the power of nomination to the rectory.
 Then there was Christopher Suddell, son of a Preston draper, appointed rector of Aughton in 1770 and shortly after ejected for simony.